Management of Breast Implants

 - Replacement of implants combined with reshaping of the breasts

-Can breast implant cause breast cancer?
+Can breast implants cause breast cancer?

 What is the clinical presentation of BIA-ALCL?